-- 5.2 Measurements made with this test method may be suitable for safeguards or waste characterization requirements such as: - 5.2.1 Nuclear materials accountability, - 5.2.2 Inventory verification (7), - 5.2.3 Confirmation of nuclear materials content (8), - 5.2.4 Resolution of shipper/receiver differences (9), - 5.2.5 Excess weapons materials inspections (10, 11), - 5.2.6 Safeguards termination on waste (12, 13), - 5.2.7 Determination of fissile equivalent content (14). - 5.3 A significant feature of neutron multiplicity counting is its ability to capture more information than neutron coincidence counting because of the availability of a third measured parameter, leading to reduced measurement bias for most material categories for which suitable precision can be attained.
-This feature also makes it possible to assay some in-plant materials that are not amenable to conventional coincidence counting, including moist or impure plutonium oxide, oxidized metal, and some categories of scrap, waste, and residues (10). - 5.4 Calibration for many material types does not require representative standards.
-Thus, the technique can be used for inventory verification without calibration standards (7), although measurement bias may be lower if representative standards were available. - 5.4.1 The repeatability of the measurement results due to counting statistics is related to the quantity of nuclear material, interfering neutrons, and the count time of the measurement (15). - 5.4.2 For certain materials such as small Pu, items of less than 1 g, some Pu-bearing waste, or very impure Pu process residues where the (α,n) reaction rate overwhelms the triples signal, multiplicity information may not be useful because of the poor counting statistics of the triple coincidences within practical counting times (12). - 5.5 For pure Pu metal, pure oxide, or other well-characterized materials, the additional multiplicity information is not needed, and conventional coincidence counting will provide better repeatability because the low counting statistics of the triple coincidences are not used.
-Conventional coincidence information can be obtained either by changing to coincidence analyzer mode, or analyzing the multiplicity data in coincidence mode.
+5.2 Measurements made with this test method may be suitable for safeguards or waste characterization requirements such as:

+5.2.1 Nuclear materials accountability,

+- 5.2.2 Inventory verification (7), - 5.2.3 Confirmation of nuclear materials content (8), - 5.2.4 Resolution of shipper/receiver differences (9), - 5.2.5 Excess weapons materials inspections (10, 11), - 5.2.6 Safeguards termination on waste (12, 13), - 5.2.7 Determination of fissile equivalent content (14).

+5.3 A significant feature of neutron multiplicity counting is its ability to capture more information than neutron coincidence counting because of the availability of a third measured parameter, leading to reduced measurement bias for most material categories.
+This feature also makes it possible to assay some in-plant materials that are not amenable to conventional coincidence counting, including moist or impure plutonium oxide, oxidized metal, and some categories of scrap, waste, and residues (10).

-FIG. 1 (a) Simplified probability distribution showing the approximately exponential decay, as a function of time, for detecting a second neutron from a single fission event.
-The probability of detecting a random neutron is constant with time. (b) Typical coincidence timing parameters.
+5.4 Calibration for many material types does not require representative standards.
+Thus, the technique can be used for inventory verification without calibration standards (7), although measurement bias may be lower if representative standards were available.

+5.4.1 The repeatability of the measurement results due to counting statistics is related to the quantity of nuclear material, the $(\alpha,n)$ reaction rate, and the count time of the measurement (15).

+5.4.2 For certain materials such as small Pu items of less than 1 g, some Pu-bearing waste, or very impure Pu process residues where the $(\alpha,n)$ reaction rate overwhelms the triples signal, multiplicity information may not be useful because of the poor counting statistics of the triple coincidences within practical counting times (12).

+5.5 For pure Pu metal, pure oxide, or other wellcharacterized materials, the additional multiplicity information is not needed, and conventional coincidence counting will provide better repeatability because triple coincidences are not used.
+Conventional coincidence information can be obtained either by changing to a coincidence counter, or analyzing the multiplicity data in coincidence mode.

-- 5.6 The mathematical analysis of neutron multiplicity data is based on several assumptions that are detailed in Annex A1.
-The mathematical model considered is a point in space, with assumptions that neutron detection efficiency, die-away time, and multiplication are constant across the entire item (16, 17).
-As the measurement deviates from these assumptions, the biases will increase. - 5.6.1 Bias in passive neutron multiplicity measurements is related to deviations from the "point model" such as variations in detection efficiency, matrix composition, or distribution of nuclear material in the item's interior. - 5.6.2 Heterogeneity in the distribution of nuclear material, neutron moderators, and neutron absorbers may introduce biases that affect the accuracy of the results.
+5.6 The mathematical analysis of neutron multiplicity data is based on several assumptions that are detailed in Annex A1.
+The most important is the assumption that the item is a point in space, so that neutron detection efficiency, die-away time, and multiplication are constant across the entire item (16, 17).

+5.6.1 Bias in passive neutron multiplicity measurements is related to deviations from the "point model" such as variations in detection efficiency, matrix composition, or distribution of nuclear material in the item's interior.

+5.6.2 Heterogeneity in the distribution of nuclear material, neutron moderators, and neutron absorbers may introduce biases that affect the accuracy of the results.
 Measurements made on items with homogeneous contents will be more accurate than those made on items with inhomogeneous contents.